ChiragR07/BareBone/README.md

 # Kernel
- A rudimentary linux-like kernel, built from scratch
+ A rudimentary linux-like kernel, built from scratch by Chirag Rastogi

 ## What this is
 First of all, this **UNFINISHED**